wp-plugins/genesis-extra-settings-transporter/readme.txt

 == Description ==

 > #### Backup or Transfer Settings
-> Not only do backups or transfers of Genesis core settings but **also hook in official & third-party plugins** plus **some child themes**.
+> Finally, not only do backups or transfers of Genesis core settings but **also hook in official & third-party plugins** plus **some child themes**.
 Especially useful for developers to speed up their work!
 >
 > A great helper tool for Genesis child themes plus Genesis-specific plugins with their own **extra settings**!

 = Features, Advantages & Benefits =
-* Currently 17 different plugins are supported.
+* Currently 21 different plugins are supported.
 (These being official ones plus third-party community plugins.)
-* Currently 53 different child themes with extra settings are supported.
+* Currently 55 different child themes with extra settings are supported.
 (These being all third-party child themes sold or downloadable via "StudioPress Community Marketplace" *or* elsewhere.)
 * Settings export for the first time possible for a lot of these plugins and/ or child themes!
 * Combined settings .JSON file, speeds up development especially!
 * Seperate plugin settings .JSON files could be useful for testing purposes for developers etc.